oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/wlst.md

 You can use the `kubectl exec` command to start an interactive WLST session within a pod or to remotely run a WLST script on a pod.
-This is usually the preferred method.
+Typically, this is the preferred method.

-For example, if a `domainUID` is `sample-domain1`, its Administration Server is named `admin-server` and is configured with default port 7001, and its pods are running in namespace `sample-domain1-ns`, then you can start an interactive WLST session this way:
+For example, if a `domainUID` is `sample-domain1`, its Administration Server is named `admin-server` and is configured with default port `7001`, and its pods are running in namespace `sample-domain1-ns`, then you can start an interactive WLST session this way: